martenframework/marten/docs/docs/authentication/introduction.md

 ### Creating users

 Creating a user is as simple as initializing an instance of the `Auth::User` model and defining its properties.
 That being said it is important to note that the user's password (`password` field) must be set using the `#set_password` method: this will ensure that the _raw_ password you provide to this method is properly encrypted and that the resulting hash is assigned to the `password` field.
-Because of this, you should not attempt to manipulate the `password` field attribute of user recorrds directly.
+Because of this, you should not attempt to manipulate the `password` field attribute of user records directly.

 For example: